Ambress92/MaxMinFairForwardPaths/README.md

 ## Requirements

-Our code runs in Python 3 and uses the Linear Programming solver Gurobi, more specifically:
+Our code runs in Python 3 and uses the Linear Programming solver Gurobi, specifically:

 ```
 Python 3.11.5
 gurobipy 12.0.1
 ```

-for more details see the *requirements.txt* file.
+Additional details are contained in the *requirements.txt* file.

 ## Running our method